 8. Shampoo Your Carpets

 The fibers in carpets collect a lot of debris from foot traffic and dirt that enters through air-conditioning systems.
-You can rent carpet shampooing machines that extract dirt from carpets that is then poured down a drain to eliminate contamination in the air.
+You can rent carpet shampooing machines that extract dirt from carpets and then pour the dirt down a drain to eliminate contamination in the air.

 9. Never Smoke Indoors